neevan01/privacy-policy/cs-ggame-hub.md

 **5. User Rights & Data Deletion**

+*  We believe you have the right to control your data.
+As our system is based on anonymous usernames, your primary right is the right to erasure.

-*   **You can request the deletion of your account and all associated game data by contacting us at the email address provided below.**
+**Account Deletion:** You can request the permanent deletion of your account and all associated game data at any time.
+For detailed instructions on how to do this, please see our **[Account and Data Deletion Policy](link-to-your-deletion-policy.md)**.

 **6. In-App Purchases**